cclearpartners/myi-docs/src/reports/aggregation-table.md

 `countColumn;aggregationMode:...`: A column will be added, with the default title.
 `countColumn:My_Title;aggregationMode:...`: The translated text will be used as the column's title.

+#### Custom Modal

+By default, the modal displayed when a row is clicked is defined by the report's Main List View.
+To show different columns in the modal, create a List View Association and set the role custom parameter to `modal`.
+This List View Association's List View will then be used to determine the columns shown in the modal.
+Make sure that all columns in the modal List View are also in the main List View.